OneGov/onegov-cloud/docs/api/election_day/format_election_en.md

 `entity_blank_votes`|Number empty votes in municipality.
 `entity_invalid_votes`|Number invalid votes in municipality.
 Zero if Proporz election.
 `list_name`|Name of list of candidate.
 Only with Proporz elections.
 `list_id`|ID of the list of the candidate.
 Only with Proporz elections.
+Can be numeric or alphanumeric.
 `list_number_of_mandates`|Total number of mandates of the list.
 Only with Proporz elections.
 `list_votes`|Number of list votes per municipality.
 Only with Proporz elections.
 `list_connection`|ID of the list connection or superordinate list connection (in case list_connection_parent is present).
 Only with Proporz elections.